AbhiVarde/syncui/README.md

 Visit [https://syncui.design/docs](https://syncui.design/docs) to view the full documentation and get started with Sync UI.

+## Contributing

+We truly ❤️ pull requests!
+If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](https://github.com/AbhiVarde/syncui/blob/main/CONTRIBUTING.md).

+## Let's talk

+- [Twitter](https://x.com/syncuidesign)
+- [GitHub Discussions](https://github.com/AbhiVarde/syncui/discussions)

 ## License

 Sync UI is licensed under the [MIT License](http://choosealicense.com/licenses/mit/).
 All rights reserved.

-## Let's talk

-- [Twitter](https://x.com/syncuidesign)
-- [GitHub Discussions](https://github.com/AbhiVarde/syncui/discussions)

 ## Authors